 Where can I access the training?

-Scouting is accepted and SafeSport along with other training opportunities are accepted at the discretion of the Division Direction.
+Scouting is accepted along with other training opportunities such as SafeSport at the discretion of the Division Direction.
 Central Division’s Director Mike Schons has approved .
+Start the training option via Scouting by creating an account here.
+Once the account is created, you will be able to visit training on the next page, then enroll in the Youth Training Protection.